Gerhardt 1966 Indy car-by-car histories

 Driven by: George Snider, Rick Muther, Arnie Knepper, Bruce Jacobi, Al Smith, Larry Dickson, Bill Puterbaugh and Ralph Liguori.
 First race: Phoenix International Raceway (R16), 20 Nov 1966.
 Total of 5 recorded races.

 Almost all the 1966 cars can be tracked into 1967, the single exception being the #56 Jim Hurtubise car.
-Of the others, the #46 prototype continued to either Indy '67 at least, Walther's first car had been written off, Myron Caves' car was retained for early 1967 at least and probably longer, the #4 Leader Cars car was last seen in June 1967, the Hopkins car was last seen in November 1967, the Bob Hurt car appears to carry on through 1967, the Federal Engineering car apparently to November 1968, the Weinberger car to Indy 1968, Jim Rathman's car to Indy 1967, the second Walther car to early 1968, and the #91 Leader Card car apparently to 1969.
+Of the others, the #46 prototype continued to Indy '67 at least; Walther's first car had been written off; Myron Caves' car was retained for early 1967 at least and probably longer; the #4 Leader Cars car can be traced all the way to 1972; the Lindsey Hopkins car was still in use in late 1968; the Bob Hurt car is more of a puzzle but appears to carry on through 1967; the Federal Engineering car continued to November 1968; the Weinberger car was last seen when wrecked at IRP in July 1967; Jim Rathman's car was last seen at Indy in 1967; the second Walther was last seen in June 1968; and the #91 Leader Card car can be confidently traced to late in the 1967 season.
 So it would appear that of all the new Gerhardts that appear at Indy in 1967, only one can possibly be a 1966 car.

 However, the only unexplained 1967 car that appears to have been a 1966 chassis was Kenny Brenn's car which is said to have been unraced prior to Brenn getting it.

 'the 1967 Ken Brenn car'